golang-leipzig/golang-leipzig.github.io/content/_index.md

 will be held at [Basislager Leipzig](https://www.basislager.co/), Friday, 8th of February 2019, 19:00 to 21:00 (open end).

-The goal is to establish a regular meetup, where people interested in the Go programming language and various cloud technologies can meet, learn, present, discuss and network.
+Our goal is to establish a place, where people from all backgrounds interested in the Go programming language and various cloud technologies can meet, learn, share experiences, present, discuss and network.

 Initial organizers are [miku](https://github.com/miku/), [klingtnet](https://github.com/klingtnet),